dodgymike/hackrf-wiki/libHackRF-API.md

 **Params:**

 **Returns:**
-A valid baseband filter width available from the Maxim max2837 frontend used by the radio.
+A valid baseband filter width available from the Maxim MAX2837 frontend used by the radio.

 ###HackRF Set LNA Gain
-range 0-40 step 8d, IF gain in osmosdr
+Range 0-40 (step 8dB), IF gain in OsmoSDR

 **Syntax:** `int hackrf_set_lna_gain(hackrf_device* device, uint32_t value)`